ygtdmn/DRG_Barrel-Minigame/README.md

 # DRG_Barrel-Minigame
-A simple copy of the barrel minigame mechanic of Deep Rock Galactic.
+A simple copy of the barrel minigame mechanic of Deep Rock Galactic made with Unity.

 # Play Now
 https://yigitduman.itch.io/drg-barrel-minigame